tikked/core/README.md

-# GQ
+# tikked
 A feature flag thingy

-GQ is a feature flag system comprised of
+tikked is a feature flag system